• About Us

 • In a large bowl, combine the beef, Italian sausage, eggs, onion, garlic, bread crumbs, cheese, and 1 teaspoon of salt and pepper (each).
 Mix until fully combined.

-• Moisten hands and shape medium-small meatballs.
+• Moisten hands and shape medium-sized meatballs.
 Place them on a platter.

 • In a large frying skillet over medium heat, warm the oil.